Our Ministries and Parish Organizations

 Saint Gregory Parish Bookstore

 Having access to Orthodox-related books, music and other media is important for our spiritual growth and learning.
 Our bookstore is staffed by kind, helpful parishioners who can help us find everything from a pamphlet on prayer to wonderful Orthodox gifts like icons and prayer ropes.
-The store is open every Sunday following Divine Liturgy and by special arrangement with the Church Office throughout the week (please note: due to COVID-19 restrictions, access to the bookstore is currently by appointment only).
+The store is open every Sunday following Divine Liturgy and by special arrangement with the Church Office throughout the week.

 While true “membership” in the Orthodox Christian Church is through Baptism and/or Chrismation, Stewardship is how we express our gratitude to God for the many gifts He has given us—and how we enable the ministries and programs of our Church.
 Each year, we are asked to complete a Stewardship Commitment Card, indicating our offering of time, talent and treasure.
 Nurturing our awareness of Stewardship and encouraging our participation is a rewarding and important ministry effort at Saint Gregory.
 Many hands are needed to fulfill this ministry, and new Stewardship leaders are always welcome.

 This group of loving, thoughtful parishioners strives to bring a little “sunshine” to the lives of parishioners who may need support during trying times.
 Especially when we struggle, it’s important to be reminded that we are loved by God and every member of our parish family.
 As part of this ministry, Sunshine Committee members send cards, make phone calls and even offer home visits in concert with Fr.
 Alex’s pastoral efforts.

 Saint Gregory ushers offer us a friendly smile, a warm greeting and any assistance we might need at Saint Gregory on Sunday mornings and during other services throughout the year.
 This is a significant ministry that really helps build a sense of friendship and community within our parish.